madskgg/madskgg/README.md

 # 💯 About Me:

-📚I’m studying Applied Informatics on University of Macedonia.<br>💻I have worked on small projects for FiveM Servers.
+📚I’m studying Applied Informatics at the University of Macedonia.<br>💻I have worked on small projects for FiveM Servers.

 ## 🌐 Socials: